the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 (type `exit` to leave the interactive shell again).

-Just as docker images are built using `Dockerfile` files, singularity containers are build from singularity definition files.
+Just as docker images are built using `Dockerfile` files, singularity containers are built from singularity definition files.
 The process and syntax is similar to docker files but there are subtle differences.
 As a minimal working example, we can build a 'lolcow' container based on the